ScriptRaccoon/portfolio-website/src/data/posts/create-css-maze.md

 ---
-title: How to create a pure CSS maze
+title: How to create a pure CSS maze game
 published: 2023-08-23
 updated:
 description: without any JavaScript